ValveSoftware/steam-audio/unity/doc/phonon_unity.md

 source.
 The larger the source radius, the larger an object must be in order to fully occlude sound emitted by the source.

+#### Advanced Options
+The following advanced options can be configured for a Steam Audio Source.

+##### Avoid Silence During Init
+Under some circumstances, Steam Audio Sources may take a few audio frames' worth of time to initialize.
+If this happens, the default behavior is for a Steam Audio Source to emit silence while initialization is ongoing.
+Checking this box modifies this behavior: the Steam Audio Source will pass its input audio unmodified while initialization is ongoing.

+The default behavior is desirable for the common case where an occluded sound should not be audible for a few frames while initialization occurs.
+On the other hand, for some kinds of sounds, like dialog, the default behavior may result in the first few syllables becoming inaudible; checking this box will allow all the dialog to be heard.

 ### Scene Setup
 To use Steam Audio for occlusion and environmental effects in your video game or VR experience, the scene needs to be set up by tagging geometry and specifying acoustic materials for the objects in your scene.